Program and Course Offerings / Registration / Delivery Methods

 I am having technical difficulties with my course.
 Who can I contact to get help?

-Our Helpdesk team is available via chat, phone, email and in-person.
-For online courses offered through MyCanvas, contact the Mohawk College IT Service Desk.
-For courses offered through OntarioLearn, contact the 24-hour OntarioLearn Help Desk.
+Our Student Technical Support team is available via chat, phone, email and in-person.
+For online courses offered through MyCanvas, contact Mohawk College Digital Skills.
+For courses offered through OntarioLearn, contact the 24-hour OntarioLearn Help Desk (opens in new window).
 Instructions for accessing online courses can be found on the Online Learning page.
-Additional technical support is available through the Mohawk Library.

 What is Security Alert Messaging (SAM)?

 SAM’s primary role is to warn students and staff when there is a direct threat to their safety on campus.
 The service will also be used to relay important information such as closures due to inclement weather.
-To learn more, including how to sign up, visit Security Alert Messaging FAQs.
+To learn more visit Mohawk SAM (Security Alert Messenger).

 Course Cancellations / Withdraw / Refunds